willisdorden/WellStockedStork-react-/README.md

 This may be a problem with case sensitive filenames.
 Please refer to [this section](#resolving-heroku-deployment-errors).

-### Moment.js locales are missing
+### MomentChicmoms locales are missing

-If you use a [Moment.js](https://momentjs.com/), you might notice that only the English locale is available by default.
-This is because the locale files are large, and you probably only need a subset of [all the locales provided by Moment.js](https://momentjs.com/#multiple-locale-support).
+If you use a [MomentChicmoms](https://momentjs.com/), you might notice that only the English locale is available by default.
+This is because the locale files are large, and you probably only need a subset of [all the locales provided by MomentChicmoms](https://momentjs.com/#multiple-locale-support).

-To add a specific Moment.js locale to your bundle, you need to import it explicitly.<br>
+To add a specific MomentChicmoms locale to your bundle, you need to import it explicitly.<br>
 For example:

 ```js